adnan-sami-dev/Gas-Prices-vs-GDP-per-capita/README.md

 ### 4. Cleaning the Final Table and Including Gas Price Differences :

 I noticed some countries had a 0 GDP per capita and that was absurd so I removed such values to get a more meaningful table.
-I also dropped any irrelevant columns such as currency names (since I had a column dedicated to currency cides) and so on.
+I also dropped any irrelevant columns such as currency names (since I had a column dedicated to currency codes) and so on.
 And since my GDP per capita numbers had many zeroes in their values, I converted them to be in tens of thousands of dollars, so that my graphs would look more clean.

 ![Updated table 1](updated table 1.png "Updated table 1")